 Academic mentoring is part of our programs.
 Our onsite computer lab is available for students to work on homework, reports, and special projects.
 Our academic program includes tutoring, a typing course, homework assistance, high school mentoring, and college guidance.
 Since 2003 we have partnered with Anacostia Senior High School and have a strong presence and relationship with the school.
 The graduation rate for high school seniors participating in our programs is close to 100%.

-There are many needs among our students, and we help them in a variety of ways.
-We offer counseling, mentoring and emergency assistance as needed, for students and often their families.
-We are often able to be the first to intervene when students are experiencing difficulties.
+There are many needs among our youth and young adults, and we help them in a variety of ways.
+We offer counseling, mentoring and emergency assistance as needed, for youth and often their families.
+We are often able to be the first to intervene when they are experiencing difficulties.
 Our proactive response has helped many of our vulnerable young people to turn their lives around.